duke894/Solana-Memecoin-Launch-Script/README.md

 - value monitor for LP and sniped token
 - no paid rpc needed!

-you will get access to the code of the project to make sure no drainer programms are hidden.
+you will get access to the code of the project to make sure no drainer programs are hidden.

 discord - duke894